 Yes, Texas prohibits contract terms from exceeding 180 days.
 This means a new contract will be required if the 180 day term expires.

 Does Texas have a Cancellation requirement?

-Yes, Texas allows consumers to cancel at any time within 3 business days from the time the consumer signs the contract.
+Yes, Texas allows consumers to cancel at any time within 3 days from the date the consumer signs the contract.

 Does Texas have a Refund requirement?

-Yes, Texas requires CSO’s to allow consumers a full refund within 10 days from the time they sign the contract.
+Yes, Texas requires credit services organizations to allow consumers a full refund within 10 days from the date they sign the contract.

 Does Texas require specific Disclosures in their contract?

 Yes, Texas requires several disclosures.